Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 He chuckled, kissed her, kissed Allison, shook Papa’s hand, got a hug from Mama, and headed for the door.
 "I’ll pick the boys up from school on the way home, if I can," he promised, then stopped dead in the doorway as he opened it.

-"...Uh… I think this one might be for you, *Baobei."*
+"...Uh...
+I think this one might be for you, *Baobei."*

 ---